mjrafferty/apollo-zsh-theme/README.md

 ---|---
 element|Normal part of path
 last|Last element in path
-shortened|Element that thas been shortened
+shortened|Element that has been shortened

 Attribute|Type|Description
 ---|---|---